Hines Midwest Regional Office

-Hines projects include leading industry technology developments for clients such as ABN AMRO North America, AEGON, First Penn, Wells Fargo, Union Pacific, Pillsbury and McGraw-Hill.
+Hines projects include leading industry technology developments for clients such as ABN AMRO North America, AEGON, Wells Fargo, Union Pacific, Pillsbury, JPMorgan, Devon Energy and Owens Corning.
 Also included are multi-tenant investment-grade developments and acquisitions with investment partners that include some of the largest pension funds in the United States.
 Hines' Midwest Region has developed the largest regional concentration of office projects for the firm nationwide.

 A Current Regional Initiative

 Hines was selected by Takeda Pharmaceuticals North America, Inc. (TPNA) to manage the development of its new headquarters facility in Lake County, Illinois.
 The project includes three office buildings located on a prime, 70-acre site fronting the Tri-State Tollway (I-294) and Lake Cook Road.